tekkaadan/Amplify/README.md

 * Light and dark themes
 * Notification Widgets with instant/real-time price updates

+## Changelog

+Amplify v1.1:
+* Added AMOLED based Dark Mode
+* Fixed a few parsing errors of a few exchanges
+* Fixed some portfolio calculations for some exchanges.
+* Some Misc changes

 ## Issues, Feature Requests and Contributing

 If you have any requests, changes or suggestions.
 Please email us at developer@tekhnical.com